- October, 06, 2017 0:00 〜 November, 12, 2017 23:59

 ・Studio rent and heating expenses.

-・ Arrangement of volunteer support and cooperation with related organizations.
+・ Arrangement of translation volunteers, coordination with institutions and organizations.

 ・ Press materials and interaction with local art communities.

 ・ Documentation materials which Tenjinyama Art Studio has produced (photos and videos).